What Debugging a CORS Error Taught Me About Problem-Solving

 What I'd Do Differently Next Time

-Looking back, I'd approach this completely differently:
+Looking back, I'd approach this differently:

 The confidence I have now comes from having a systematic approach.
 Panic mode is gone — replaced with methodical debugging.